calvear93/deprecrated__react-redux-boilerplate/src/modules/security/README.md

-## Azure Active DIrectory security module using MSAL
+## Azure Active Directory security module using MSAL

 This folder contains AAD security module that eases application protection with Azure session JWT using MSAL library.
 Exposes multiples hooks for login, logout and secure components.